Skip to main content

 Use this table to move from macro headlines to portfolio-level operating decisions.

-Cash FlowComfortable with cash flow74% (Q4 2025)Operational flexibility improved, allowing more firms to consider capex and tech investments without immediate balance-sheet stress.U.S.
-Chamber Small Business Index (Q4 2025)
+Cash FlowComfortable with cash flow74% (Q4 2025)Operational flexibility improved late in 2025, which gives healthier firms more room to invest without immediate balance-sheet stress.U.S.
+Chamber Small Business Index Q4 2025 (Dec 4, 2025)

-How to Use This in Your 2026 Plan
+How to Use This in a 2026 Plan

 1. Stress-test your cash model against persistent cost pressure.
 The Fed survey still shows cost increases as the top operational challenge.